 The story of Canada’s commercial real estate in 2021 will depend on how many COVID-19 plot twists have caused permanent changes in leasing and transaction patterns.

 Industrial and retail real estate trends that had already emerged in 2019 were greatly accelerated by the pandemic, say, industry professionals.
 Warehousing and distribution centre construction and lease rates, already on the upswing, took off as e-commerce increased.
 Bricks-and-mortar retail has been hit harder as some retail chains founder and mall tenants struggle to make their rents during lockdowns.

 The office sector has been thrown into disarray and forecasts are divided on where office vacancies and trends are heading.

 “One camp is predicting work-from-home could become the new norm and the other is saying we will return to how things were previously,” says Matt Picken, Jones Lang LaSalle Inc.’s (JLL) national lead of capital markets.

-JLL’s third-quarter 2020 office report showed a total office vacancy rate in Canada of 10.8 per cent and the “largest negative quarterly net absorption in over a decade, totaling nearly 2.7 million square feet of occupancy losses.”
+JLL’s third-quarter 2020 office report showed a total office vacancy rate in Canada of 10.8 percent and the “largest negative quarterly net absorption in over a decade, totalling nearly 2.7 million square feet of occupancy losses.”